teacupwoozy/ExcelDataCleaningTips/README.md

 Hold CTRL down when highlighting what you want to paste.
 Then, when you paste - it should put each item in the list in its own cell.

+### Non-Excel hacks
+#### Copy files names from inside a folder to paste into Excel, etc. (Windows!)
+Open command prompt and file explorer.
+cd into correct file location.
+Type:
+`dir /b > filenames.txt`
+txt file with all file names with be located in the folder.